 A congregation's engagement in supporting its members who are affected by crime, arrest and incarceration may be triggered simply by learning of it.
 Often, just putting out the call is enough to start building momentum.
-Rev. Williams told the story of Mrs. Washington and Ron, put out the call to get involved, and the congregation responded.
+Rev. Oldershaw told the story of Mario, put out the call to get involved, and the congregation responded.

 Take a look around.
-Who will be the disciples in this work?
+Who will be the volunteers in this work?